What Are React Fragments?

 React fragments offer several advantages in component development:

-1. Cleaner DOM Structure: By removing unnecessary wrapper elements, fragments keep the DOM structure clean and free of extra nodes.
+1. Cleaner DOM Structure: If you return multiple elements, you might wrap them in to <div> tag.
+By removing unnecessary wrapper elements, fragments keep the DOM structure clean and free of extra nodes.

 2. Simplified Layouts and Styling: Excessive wrapper elements can complicate CSS styling and layouts.
 Fragments reduce this complexity.